jasminmayfield/color-palettes/README.md

 This seemed necessary to build a tool to help group colors so we can then create shared variables for Sass Globals (which are to be consumed across all projects as desired).
-Simultaneously it will help strip down the shitload of colors we have on file, allowing design making and dev-building a better, more manageable and collaborative experience.
+Simultaneously it will help strip down the shitload of colors we have on file, allowing design making and dev-building to be a better, more manageable and collaborative experience.

 ### Features and what it does
 - Uses jQuery/UI 'sortable' to drag and drop color swatches onto color palettes to identify like color groups.
 They can be removed as well as dropped onto any other base palette.
 (At this stage there is just one color swatch per hex value, therefore you can't have multiple hex values shared across many palettes).
-- Base color palettes can be added as needed
+- Base color palettes can be added, reordered and removed as needed.
-- Base color palettes can be modified by typing in a different hex value.
+- Base color palette background colors can be modified by typing in a different hex value.
 This will automatically trigger/update the background-color of the current base color you are working with, creating a new palette and/or color comparison.
 - Base colors can be lightened or darkened by changing the input value from 0.

 ### A few notes / potential TODO list